stanfordnlp/dspy/api/modules/ChainOfThought.md

 print(f"Predicted Answer: {pred.answer}")
 ```

 The following example shows how to specify your custom rationale.
+Here `answer` corresponds to the last key to produce, it may be different in your case.

 ```python
 #define a custom rationale